IgorsPalcevskis/FCC-Technical-Documentation-Page-project/README.md

 #8 There must be a nav element with a corresponding id="navbar".

 #9 The navbar element should contain one header element which contains

+#10 Additionally, the navbar should contain link (a) elements with the class of nav-link.
+There should be one for every element with the class main-section.

+#11: The header element in the navbar must come before any link (a) elements in the navbar.

+#12 Each element with the class of nav-link should contain text that corresponds to the header text within each section (e.g. if you have a "Hello world" section/header, your navbar should have an element which contains the text "Hello world").

+#13 When clicking on a navbar element, the page should navigate to the corresponding section of the main-doc element (e.g. If a user clicks on a nav-link element that contains the text "Hello world", the page navigates to a section element that has that id and contains the corresponding header).

+#14 On regularly sized devices (laptops, desktops), the element with id='navbar' should be shown on the left side of the screen and should always be visible to the user.

+#15 Page should use at least one media query.